 - I was happy and excited, I could not believe it.I was a little scared with the language since it was going to be really difficult to communicate because I had very little knowledge of the language.But my tranquility was focused on telling myself "it's Japan they're not going to take a person in a random way to see what happen"

 - 3. How was the internship in the beginning?

-- 4. You are from Germany where a lifestyle and culture is different from Japan.
+- 1. You are from Argentina where a lifestyle and culture is different from the Japanese one.
 How do you feel about living in Japan?
 Tell us something you experienced for the first time, something impressive, something amazing, including something that was troublesome for you.

-- 5. What do you think about company culture?
+- 5. What do you think about company's culture?

 - I like it, i think it's a different company, during my stay in Japan I met many friends who worked for Japanese companies and the culture was completely different.
 Fortunately in Wize they respect 100% of the working hours, nobody stays working after hours and it is something that I admire since it is not common in companies in Japan.